 I’ve been up Runyon Canyon a few times, but I’ve only ever taken the easy trail, Runyon Canyon Road.
 To be honest, I’ve just never really paid attention to the other two.
 So when Alex suggested we do the other two, the Star Trail and the Hero Trail, I was game.

-Runyon has a view of the Hollywood Sign:
+Yes!
+Runyon Canyon Park has a view of the Hollywood Sign:

 See it there?